AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/classes/TextNode.md

 • `get` **textAlignment**(): [`TextAlignment`](../enumerations/TextAlignment.md)

-The horizontal text alignment of the text node.
+The horizontal text alignment of the TextNode.
 Alignment is always the same across this node's entire text content.

 • `set` **textAlignment**(`alignment`): `void`